iluvjava/Maths/Notebook 2.0/AMATH 515/Duality Remastered/Convex Conjugate Function.md

     \right)
 $$

-In the epigraph of function $f$, how do I choose a vector in the epigraph such that it maximizes the dot product with the vector that points straight down?
+**Moral of the Story**:

+If I take the Fenchel Transformn on both side of the above equation, then I get back the original function $f$.

 ---
 ### **Geometric Interpretations**

 ![[fenchel_transform_interpretations.png.png]]

-The dual variable is the slope of the tangent line and the value of the function is the negative of the y intersect (or whatever intersect on the higher dimension).
+> The dual variable is the slope of the tangent line and the value of the function is the negative of the y intersect (or whatever intersect on the higher dimension).

+**Observe**

+Given $z$ the dual varible, representing the slope of the line I want to "touch" the function $f$, then $f^*(z)$ gives me exactly the negative y intersect I need to move my line $z^Tx$ to touch $f$, at the point $x$, the dual variable.

 ---
 ### **Fenchel's Conjugate Properties**